studyathome-internationally/rehabilitationstechnik/docs/en/chapter9.md

 2. Principle: Flexibility in Use
    The design accommodates a wide range of individual preferences and abilities
 3. Principle: Simple and Intuitive Use
-   Use of the design is easy to understand, regardless of the user’s experience, knowledge, language skills, or current concentration level.
+   The use of the design is easy to understand, regardless of the user’s experience, knowledge, language skills, or current concentration level.
 4. Principle: Perceptible Information
    The design communicates necessary information effectively to the user, regardless of